 If the people doing your mounting make a mistake and damage the print, contact me.
 I can replace the print for the cost of materials and shipping, so you won’t be faced with a total disaster.
 Such a mishap is always a possibility, but happily, it hasn’t happened yet.

-Framing is more casual than mounting, because it’s reversible—but the expense of framing big prints means it’s never entirely casual.
-Here’s what I’ve learned over the last few years, after framing a few exhibitions and working with a number of collectors around the world.
+Framing is more casual than mounting, because it’s reversible.
+Nevertheless, the expense of framing big prints means it’s never entirely casual.

 There are only a couple of ironclad rules: use plexiglass for large prints, not glass.
 Use a framing method that keeps the print from touching the glazing.

 The other decisions are esthetic, so you can do whatever you like.
-My choice, and the choice of almost everyone I’ve sold to, has been modern, minimalist, hardwood frames, without window mats.
+My choice for large prints, and the choice of almost everyone I’ve sold to, has been modern, minimalist, hardwood frames, without window mats.
 You’ve probably seen similar presentations in museum and gallery shows of contemporary work.
 Here’s a moulding chart from the company that built the frames for my last two shows:

 I used the “101” profile for the 60” and 40” prints.
 It’s strong, and substantial looking enough for a big print, but doesn’t distract from the work.
 Most frame shops should have something similar.